-As at December 31, 2014, the Partnership had three revolving credit facilities available, of which two are long-term and one is current.
-These three credit facilities, as at such date, provided for aggregate borrowings of up to \$393.3 million, of which \$135.6 million was undrawn.
-Interest payments are based on LIBOR plus margins.
-The amount available under the revolving credit facilities reduces by \$84.1 million (2015), \$27.3 million (2016), \$28.2 million (2017) and \$253.7 million (2018).
-All the revolving credit facilities may be used by the Partnership to fund general partnership purposes and to fund cash distributions.
+As at December 31, 2015, the Partnership had three revolving credit facilities available.
+The three credit facilities, as at such date, provided for borrowings of up to \$459.2 million, of which \$130.0 million was undrawn.
+Interest payments are based on LIBOR plus margins, which ranged from 0.55% to 1.10%.
+The amount available under the three revolving credit facilities reduces by \$177.3 million (2016), \$28.2 million (2017) and \$253.7 million (2018).
+The revolving credit facilities may be used by the Partnership to fund general partnership purposes and to fund cash distributions.
 The Partnership is required to repay all borrowings used to fund cash distributions within 12 months of their being drawn, from a source other than further borrowings.
-The revolving credit facilities are collateralized by first-priority mortgages granted on seven of the Partnership's vessels, together with other related security, and include a guarantee from the Partnership or its subsidiaries of all outstanding amounts.
+One of the revolving credit facilities is unsecured while the other two revolving credit facilities are collateralized by first-priority mortgages granted on four of the Partnership's vessels, together with other related security, and include a guarantee from the Partnership or its subsidiaries of all outstanding amounts.